-- Medical insurance that helps with medically necessary doctor services and outpatient care.
-Preventive services are also covered to help you maintain your health and keep illnesses from getting worse.
+Medicare Part B is medical insurance that helps with medically necessary doctor services and outpatient care.
+It also covers preventive services that help you maintain your health and keep your illnesses from getting worse.

-- The deductible for Part B during 2017 is $183.
-Medicare will pay 80% of medically necessary health care after you pay this deductible, and you will be responsible for the other 20%.
+As of 2024, Medicare charges a $240 annual deductible for Part B. Medicare will pay 80% of medically necessary health care after you pay this deductible, and you will be responsible for the other 20%.

-- If you don’t sign up for Part B when you are first eligible (Initial Enrollment Period), you may have to pay a late enrollment penalty.
+Please note that if you don’t sign up for Part B during the initial enrollment period, you may be required to pay a late enrollment penalty.